awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 }
 ```

-The `create-software-update-job` command has the following parameters:
+The create\-software\-update\-job command has the following parameters:

 `--update-targets-architecture`
 The architecture of the core device\.
-Must be one of `armv7l`, `x86_64` or `aarch64`\.
+Must be one of `armv7l`, `x86_64`, or `aarch64`\.

 `--update-targets`
 A list of the targets to which the OTA update should be applied\.
-The list can contain the ARNS of things which are cores, and the ARNs of thing groups whose members are cores\.
-See [IoT thing groups](https://docs.aws.amazon.com/iot/latest/developerguide/thing-groups.html) for more information on how to place cores in an IoT thing group\.
+The list can contain the ARNs of things that are cores, and the ARNs of thing groups whose members are cores\.
+For more information, see [IoT Thing Groups](https://docs.aws.amazon.com/iot/latest/developerguide/thing-groups.html)\.

 `--update-targets-operating-system`
 The operating system of the core device\.
-Must be one of `ubuntu`, `amazon_linux` or `raspbian`\.
+Must be one of `ubuntu`, `amazon_linux`, `raspbian`, or `openwrt`\.

 `--software-to-update`
-Specifies whether the core's software or the OTA Agent software should be updated\.
+Specifies whether the core's software or the OTA agent software should be updated\.
 Must be one of `core` or `ota_agent`\.

 `--s3-url-signer-role`  <a name="s3-url-signer-role"></a>
-The IAM role which is used to presign the S3 URL which links to the Greengrass software update\.
+The IAM role that is used to presign the S3 URL that links to the Greengrass software update\.
 You must provide a role that has the appropriate policy attached\.
 Here is an example policy document with the minimum required permissions:

 ```
 {